EB-3—Third Employment-Based Preference for Skilled Workers

 - The cost to advertise this position (this is variable)

 - $3,000 to cover attorney’s fees for the main beneficiary

 - $700 to cover the filing fee for the main petition with the USCIS

 - $2,000 to cover attorney’s fees for the main beneficiary (including his or her immediate family)

 - $1,225 to cover each person, or $750 for each person under the age of 14)

-At the William Jang, PLLC, our Austin immigration attorneys possess the experience and the resources to help skilled workers ensure that their application for the third employment-based preference visa.
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys possess the experience and the resources to help skilled workers ensure that their application for the third employment-based preference visa.
 To speak with an immigration attorney in Austin about the particulars of your situation, please call our Austin offices at today or click here to learn more about EB 3 employment visas.